-For cPanel version 11.38
+For cPanel version 11.40

 (Home >> Preferences >> Change Password

 This feature allows you to change your cPanel interface’s main password.
-To change your password, you need to know your original password.
+To change your password, you must

 To change your password:

-- Remember to use a secure password that contains no dictionary words, and is comprised of upper- and lower-case letters, as well as numbers and symbols.
+Remember: Use a secure password that contains no dictionary words, and is comprised of upper- and lower-case letters, as well as numbers and symbols.

 - Note: Some web hosts require a minimum password strength.
 The password Strength meter turns green when the required password strength is met.
-Ask your web hosting provider for more information regarding their required password strength.
+Ask your web hosting provider for more information about their required password strength.

 - Click Change your password now! to save the new password.

 If you use this feature to change your password, your main FTP account password and system email address password will also change.

 The Password Strength Indication Meter